reifjulian/reifjulian.github.io/_pages/guide.md

 }
 adopath ++ "$MyProject/scripts/programs"
 ```
+Note: these changes apply only to the active Stata session.
+Closing and reopening Stata will revert to the default of searching in multiple folders.
 </div>

 I am unaware of a version control statement for R, which means the behavior of built-in functions may [depend](https://f.briatte.org/r/change-in-sample-function-r-3-6-0) on what version of R you are running.
 As a second-best solution, my replication packages include an R program, [_rversion.R](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/programs/_rversion.R), which checks whether the user: (1) is running a sufficiently recent version of R; and (2) has installed necessary add-on programs such as [tidyverse](https://tidyverse.tidyverse.org/).
 As with Stata, it is possible to install these add-on packages into your project subdirectory.
 In practice, doing this in R creates headaches.
 Add-on packages such as tidyverse are very large (hundreds of megabytes) and--if you want to ensure cross-platform replicability--need to be installed separately for Mac, Unix, and Windows.
 Doing this for my sample replication project would increase that project's file size by nearly a gigabyte!
 I therefore again settled for a second-best solution and instead require the user to install these packages themselves.
 As described in my sample project [README](https://github.com/reifjulian/my-project/blob/master/analysis/README.pdf), the user can install these packages in three different ways: